Freedom of Information

 publication scheme.
 You may wish to refer to this to determine if the information you are seeking is already available before submitting a request for information.

-Disclosure logThe College is currently developing its disclosure log which provides responses to previous requests for information made to us.
+Disclosure logThe College Disclosure Log provides copies of our responses to all previous freedom of information requests made to us.
 Before making a request for information to us, it is recommended that you check the disclosure log to see if the information you seek has already been disclosed.
 You may access the disclosure log from the menu on the left hand side of this page.

 The disclosure log will be updated on a regular basis and all updates will be published on this page.
 If you have any questions regarding our disclosure log, please contact us.